jenkinsci/git-changelog-plugin/README.md

 ### Using as Token Macro Replacement Provider

-Having installed this plugin, automatically following macro for replacement is provided: <code>$GITLOGJIRAFILTER</code>.
-If you use this macro in any plugin supporting token macro replacements, this will be replaced with the URL to your JIRA installation.
+Having installed this plugin, automatically following macros for replacement are provided: <code>$GITLOGJIRAFILTER</code> and <code>$GITCHANGELOG</code>.

+If you use these macros in any plugin supporting token macro replacements, this will be replaced with either the Jira URL or the changelog.

 The [Email-ext plugin](https://wiki.jenkins-ci.org/display/JENKINS/Email-ext+plugin) supports token macros, so you can include this URL in an automatically sent email.